-The city of Odessa is made up of areas and neighborhoods that are community focused, family friendly and vibrant.
+The city of Odessa is made up of areas and neighborhoods that are community focused and vibrant.
 Since there are so many nooks and crannies in this small city, it’s best to break down the areas by direction (north, city center, and west).
-There really is no wrong place to live in Odessa, it’s simply about where you fit in.

 North Odessa (79762): A few minutes from the city center of Odessa, North Odessa is a booming area of town.
-With proximity to downtown, Odessa College, wealthy, neighboring town of Midland and I-20 (perfect for commuters), it’s a popular neighborhood for young professionals, couples and families.
-Good shopping, museums and the UT campus are located in this part of town, as well.
-You’ll find that newer homes have been/are being built here, complete with spacious yards and plenty of bedrooms, so large families are most definitely welcome.
+With proximity to downtown, Midland and I-20, it’s a popular neighborhood.
+Good shopping and museums are located in this part of town, as well.
+You’ll find that newer homes have been/are being built here, complete with spacious yards and plenty of bedrooms.
 On a similar note, apartment living here is just as luxurious (we’re talking fireplaces, internet cafes, energy efficient appliances, vaulted ceilings, and pools).
 Pricing here in the North is often a bit higher than the rest of the city, however, it’s still highly affordable compared to other cities—one bedroom pads range from $600-$800, depending on the complex.
-A tip for you: the closer you get to Midland, the more expensive the rent. $$-$$$$

-West Odessa (79764/79763): West Odessa is home to a diverse population of residents and housing options, but don’t be surprised if a lot of the options go to students.
-This area is close to the Odessa College campus, but that doesn’t mean the near-6,000 students will dominate the area.
+West Odessa (79764/79763): West Odessa is home to a variety of housing options.
 While shopping and entertainment are nearby, many parts of West Odessa are a bit more laid-back/country, with large yards, some historic homes and established apartment complexes.
-Some apartments here come fully furnished and the rates are extremely affordable (one bedroom starting at $550!), so if you’re a student, you have some sweetly cheap options.
-But youth-culture is not the dominant archetype here, either, and West Odessa is a great place for seniors (who want land), families and those who like to be a car ride away from the happenings of a city to relocate.
-The serene desert area to roam around in ain’t half bad, either. $-$$$
+Some apartments here come fully furnished and the rates are extremely affordable (one bedroom starting at $550!).

-Heart of Odessa (79761): Consisting of the major downtown/city center of Odessa, this area is close to at least three parks, major road (385, Loop 338, I-20), as well as good traveling distance to Odessa College and the UT campus.
-This part of Odessa is walkable, hip and trendy and thus composed mainly of single-family homes and apartments.
-As such, you’ll find a good nightlife, some dynamite restaurants, bustling business and public transit options for all you young adults out there.
+Heart of Odessa (79761): Consisting of the major downtown/city center of Odessa, this area is close to at least three parks, major road (385, Loop 338, I-20).
+This part of Odessa is walkable, and is composed mainly of single-family homes and apartments.
+You’ll find a good nightlife, some dynamite restaurants, bustling business and public transit options.
 Despite the coveted central location, this part of town is quite affordable.
 In fact, one and two bedrooms typically rent for $600-$850.
-Close to the downtown business center (government buildings, hospitals), as well as the art and culture of the city, this is the perfect relocation spot for students, young professionals and younger couples. $$-$$$

 Animals are typically welcome here, but with a small deposit, of course.